StackStorm-Exchange/stackstorm-docker/README.md

 ## Requirements

 1. Python 3.6 or greater
-2. docker-io (version 1.13 or later)
+2. docker-ce (version 20.10 or later)
-3. pip install docker-py (0.4.0 or later)
+3. pip install docker (5.0.0 or later)

 YMMV if you use versions not listed here.